phamhaicnttk21/phamhaicnttk21.github.io/_pages/about.md

 Overview
 ======
-- I am a final-year Software Engineer student at Hanoi University with a strong academic background and hands-on experience in .
+- I am a final-year Software Engineer student at Hanoi University with a strong academic background and hands-on experience in Web Development .
 I have demonstrated excellent analytical and problem-solving abilities through various projects and coursework
-- I get familiar with .
-I am proficient in
+- I get familiar with Agile Methodlogy,Scrum Methodlogy and Microservice Architecture .
+I am proficient in  Springboot, ReactJS
 - I am seeking an internship opportunity to contribute to a dynamic company while further developing my skills and knowledge in software engineering